Tyson Fury vs Deontay Wilder 3 Betting Preview & Odds (World Heavyweight Boxing, October 9)

 English professional boxer Tyson Fury faces American counterpart Deontay Wilder in an extremely delayed yet eagerly anticipated rematch.
 Billed the ‘Once and For All’ fight, the World Boxing Council (WBC) and the Ring’s heavyweight belts are on the line as Tyson Fury, and Deontay Wilder go up against each other.

-After facing defeat, Wilder and his team initiated a contractual rematch clause the next month, but the fight never took place for one reason or another.
-The COVID-19 pandemic was central to it, with Tyson Fury himself testing positive at a time.
-However, after what feels like a never-ending wait, the pair will finally meet at the specified date and location to settle it once and for all.
+After facing defeat, Wilder and his team initiated a contractual rematch clause the next month, but the fight never occurred for one reason or another.
+The COVID-19 pandemic was central to it, with Tyson Fury testing positive at a time.
+However, after a never-ending wait, the pair will finally meet at the specified date and location to settle it once and for all.